 Large campsites on Fraser Island with amenities

-The following campsites on Fraser Island are spacious and formal campsites, where you won´t miss the comfort of a hot shower and picnic tables for preparing brekkie.
+The following K’gari Fraser Island camping sites are spacious and formal campsites, where you won´t miss the comfort of a hot shower and picnic tables for preparing brekkie.
 All of them include a camping site and a trail site, and a dingo deterrent fence, which makes them perfect for camping with kids on Fraser Island.

 As they are specially located and designed for a quiet night under the stars, generators are not allowed and 9 pm noise curfew rules are in place.

 Sheltered by a magnificent rainforest, the campsite of Central Station is the place to be if you wish to go back to basics and wake up to the songs of birds.